Stadionul CPSM

 Stadionul CPSM, officially Centrul de pregătire al selecționatelor Moldovei, since 2002, is the technical centre of the Moldovan Football Federation.
-It's located in Vadul lui Vodă, a village on the banks of the Dniester River, 25 kilometres away from the capital Chișinău.
+It's located in Vadul lui Vodă, a town on the banks of the Dniester River, 25 kilometres away from the capital Chișinău.
 The technical centre was inaugurated on 21 August 2002.
 US$400,000 was invested in land base, a land of turf artificial construction designed specifically with other spectators, two natural land complex with a hotel, studio rooms and a medical centre.

 Utilization and Events

 The facility serves as a multifunctional centre, including its use as a training hub for coaches spanning from those instructing youth teams to those coaching at the "Pro" level.
 It also serves as a venue for hosting seminars for referees, sports physicians, and football club administrators.
-Additionally, it plays a pivotal role in organizing events aimed at promoting football in the Republic of Moldova.
+Additionally, it plays a pivotal role in organizing events aimed at promoting football in Moldova.

-The Center for Sports Medicine (CPSM) has played host to various football matches, encompassing competitions such as the FIFA Women's World Cup Preliminaries, the UEFA Regions' Cup, the UEFA European Championships for junior boys and girls (U-17 and U-19), the UEFA Development Tournament, Moldovan Championship matches, and finals of the National Cups for women's football, junior teams, veterans, and amateur teams.
+The Center for Sports Medicine (CPSM) has played host to various football matches, encompassing competitions such as the FIFA Women's World Cup Preliminaries, the UEFA Regions' Cup, the UEFA European Championships for junior boys and girls (U-17 and U-19), the UEFA Development Tournament, Moldovan Liga matches, and finals of the National Cups for women's football, junior teams, veterans, and amateur teams.
 Moreover, it has been a chosen venue for several FIFA, UEFA, and Moldovan Football Federation seminars, as well as football festivals, and has been the site of numerous national and international tournaments.